XRPLF/xrpl.js/docs/index.md

 account | [address](#address) | Unique address of the account this request corresponds to. account_objects | array\<object\> | Array of objects owned by this account.
-Each object is in its raw ledger format. ledger_current_index | integer | *Optional* (May be omitted) The sequence number of the ledger that was used to generate this response. ledger_hash | string | *Optional* (May be omitted) The identifying hash of the ledger that was used to generate this response. ledger_index | integer | *Optional* (May be omitted) The sequence number of the ledger that was used to generate this response. limit | integer | *Optional* (May be omitted) The limit that was used in this request, if any. validated | boolean | *Optional* If included and set to true, the information in this request comes from a validated ledger version.
+Each object is in its raw ledger format. ledger_current_index | integer | *Optional* (May be omitted) The sequence number of the ledger that was used to generate this response. ledger_current_index | string | *Optional* (May be omitted) The sequence number of the ledger that was used to generate this response. ledger_hash | string | *Optional* (May be omitted) The identifying hash of the ledger that was used to generate this response. ledger_index | integer | *Optional* (May be omitted) The sequence number of the ledger that was used to generate this response. ledger_index | string | *Optional* (May be omitted) The sequence number of the ledger that was used to generate this response. limit | integer | *Optional* (May be omitted) The limit that was used in this request, if any. validated | boolean | *Optional* If included and set to true, the information in this request comes from a validated ledger version.
 Otherwise, the information is subject to change.